 The frame button runs the laser around the outline of what is going to be cut or engraved.
-This can be enhanced by holding SHIFT and hitting the frame button.
-This turns on the laser with a low power setting when running the frame, essentially ‘drawing’ the frame on whatever material is on the bed.
+The “Laser on when framing” option automatically turns on the laser with a low power setting when running the frame, essentially ‘drawing’ the frame on whatever material is on the bed.

 LightBurn can handle vector files and image files for engraving or cutting.
 It can also add simple shapes and text without requiring an external piece of software like InkScape.
 It can also lock/unlock the aspect ratio for imported images, allowing more granular control within the software for control.